The-going/evlproject/content/core/user-api/heap/_index.md

 known in advance.
-For this purpose, `libevl` implements a memory heap manager usable from the [out-of-band context]({{< relref "dovetail/altsched.md" >}}), from which objects can be allocated or released dynamically in a time-bounded fashion.
+For this purpose, `libevl` implements a memory heap manager usable from the [out-of-band context]({{< relref "dovetail/altsched.md" >}}), from which objects can be allocated or released dynamically in a time-bound fashion.

 An EVL heap is composed of at least one so-called _memory extent_, which is a contiguous RAM area _chunks_ are [allocated]({{< relref